Medicare Enrollment Periods

 MEDICARE SUPPLEMENT OPEN ENROLLMENT PERIOD

 There is the Medicare Supplement Open Enrollment Period, during which you can purchase a Medicare Supplement plan, provided that you have signed up for Original Medicare.
 The Medicare Supplement Open Enrollment Period lasts for six months after you turn 65 and are enrolled in Original Medicare.

 Another Medicare Enrollment Period is the Medicare Advantage Open Enrollment Period.
-During this period, enrollees who have a Medicare Advantage plan can switch between Medicare Advantage plans or go back to Original Medicare.
+During this period, enrollees who have a Medicare Advantage plan can switch between Medicare Advantage plans or return to Original Medicare.

 The last enrollment period is the Special Enrollment Period.
-During this period, you may be able to sign up for Medicare or switch a Medicare Advantage plan under some special circumstances.
-For example, if you move outside your plan’s service area, you can switch your Medicare Advantage plan.
-There are some other special circumstances that may make you eligible for a Special Enrollment Period.
+During this period, you may be able to sign up for Medicare or switch to a Medicare Advantage plan under some special circumstances.
+For example, if you move outside your plan’s service area, you can change your Medicare Advantage plan.
+In addition, some other special cases may make you eligible for a Special Enrollment Period.